 Alison Nash, Oakland

-I am very excited to be running for CMC-North Secretary.
-I have been involved with CMC-North for the past 11 years and had the great fortune of working with the organization during my year of student teaching in McKinleyville, CA. I have served as the equipment chair for the annual CMC conference at Asilomar for the past 8 years and have been the NCTM representative for the past 4 years.
-I believe that my experience with CMC provides an excellent preparation for the secretary position.
+I am very excited to be running, again, for CMC-North Secretary.
+I have been involved with CMC-North for the past 13 years and had the great fortune of working with the organization during my year of student teaching in McKinleyville, CA. I served as the equipment chair for the annual CMC conference at Asilomar for 8 years and was the NCTM representative for 4 years.
+I believe that my experience with CMC provides for an excellent continuation as secretary.

 I taught middle school in San Rafael and Oakland for 9 years.
 At KIPP Bridge in Oakland, I also served as the school data director and helped teachers use data to drive instruction improvement and success.
-I recently moved to San Lorenzo High School where I am helping restructure the Algebra curriculum as the Algebra lead teacher as well as teaching Algebra 9 and Algebra 10-12.
+At San Lorenzo High School I am helping restructure the Algebra curriculum as the Algebra lead teacher as well as teaching Algebra 10-12 and AP Calculus AB.
 I am also currently pursuing a MS in Mathematics Education at CSU East Bay.

 Brian Lim, Sacramento

-I’ve been a member of CMC for 17 years and I’ve been a part of the CMC-N board member as a local affiliate rep for over 15 years.
-During this time, I have been the CMC-N treasurer last two years as well as have volunteered in various CMC-N committees including six years in the Asilomar program committee.
+I’ve been a member of CMC since 1998 and have been a part of the CMC-N board member as a local affiliate representative since 2002.
+During this time, I have been the CMC-N treasurer for last four years as well as have volunteered in various CMC-N committees including six years as a member of the Asilomar Conference program committee.
 My “regular job” is at Sacramento State University in the Department of Teaching Credentials.
-I teach mathematics method courses for both single subject and multiple subject credential students.
-I have been also actively involved with my local affiliate, Sacramento Area Mathematics Educators (SAME), in various activities including program committee and affiliate webmaster.
+I teach mathematics method courses for both single subject and multiple subjects credential candidates.
+I have been also actively involved with my local affiliate, Sacramento Area Mathematics Educators (SAME).
 My dedication to local affiliate as well as the CMC-N shows that I do not take responsibility as a small matter.
-I’ve always taken my positions of responsibility seriously, and I know that this will not change.
-I think that my various experience in local affiliate and this organization as well as my dedication makes me prepared to work at the CMC-N leadership level for a second term as the CMC-N Treasurer.
+I think that my various experience in local affiliate and this organization as well as my dedication makes me prepared to work at the CMC-N leadership level for another term as a CMC-N Treasurer.

 CMC Central Offices